Katharine Maclean - Director

 She later achieved a Distinction in her MArch at Kent School of Architecture, and the RIBA South East award for a student thesis project.
 Upon completing her chartership at Oxford Brookes University in 2011, Katharine spent some time working in Haiti - assisting in the careful restoration of a 19th Century schoolhouse which had been severely damaged during the earthquake.
 Since working at Nash Baker Architects, she has been the lead architect for projects which have been shortlisted for RIBA Regional Awards and the Brick Awards.

 Katharine is also a part-time design tutor at the Kent School of Architecture, and has been fortunate enough to be invited to give lectures both there, and at the Glasgow School of Art.
-She is currently studying for an MSc in Building Conservation.
+She is currently studying for an MSc in Building Conservation at the University of York.